Ceremony October 18th 2021

 After training as a publishing manager, Juergen Boos studied business management in Mannheim.
 He worked for several years as a sales director with Droemersche Verlagsanstalt, Literarischer Verlag, Carl Hanser Verlag and at Springer Verlag in Berlin where he went on to become director of international sales.
 In 1997, he moved to Verlag Wiley-VCH as executive director of marketing/sales/distribution.
 He has been president of the Frankfurt Book Fair since April 2005.

 Benedikt Föger is a publisher and author in Vienna.
-He was born in Ried im Innkreis in 1970 and studied biology and German language and literature in Vienna.
-He spent time researching at Oxford University and in Uruguay.
-Numerous academic publications.
-Science journalist (primarily for Spectrum, the online edition of Die Presse, and for Universum Magazin) and author ("Die andere Seite des Spiegels – Konrad Lorenz und der Nationalsozialismus", Czernin 2001, and "Konrad Lorenz – Biografie", Zsolnay 2003, dtv 2009).
-In 2002, he received the Österreichischer Förderungspreis für Wissenschaftspublizistik (Austrian Award for the Promotion of Science Journalism).
+Born in Ried im Innkries (Austria) in 1970, he studied biology and German language and literature in Vienna and spent time researching at Oxford University and in Uruguay.
+A science journalist and author, he has published numerous scientific publications and, in 2002, received the Österreichischer Förderungspreis für Wissenschaftspublizistik (Austrian award for science journalism).
 Since 2004, he has been managing director of Czernin Verlag.
-In 2004, he was awarded the Bruno Kreisky Prize for achievements in publishing.
-Since 2014, he has been president of the Hauptverband des Österreichischen Buchhandels.
+In 2004, he received the Bruno Kreisky Prize for achievements in publishing.
+Since 2014, he has been president of the Hauptverband des Österreichischen Buchhandels (Association of the Austrian Book Trade).

 Dr Kristina Hasenpflug has been managing director and special representative of the Deutsche Bank Foundation in Frankfurt am Main since July 2016.
 After studying literary studies, history and politics, she earned a doctorate with her thesis on the poetry of Clemens Brentano.
 Following several years as a research assistant for the Freie Deutsche Hochstift – Frankfurter Goethemuseum (Goethe Museum in Frankfurt), in 2000, she became director of the “Art and Culture” and “Education” departments of the Wüstenrot Foundation, where she was responsible for, among other things, the focal points “Literature”, with the creation of a series for the preservation of literary heritage, “Documentary Photography” and “Architecture”, with a particular focus on reaching children and youths through broad educational programmes.
 She is active as a volunteer for, among others, the board of the Gesellschaft der Freunde und Förderer der Hochschule für Musik und Darstellende Kunst (Society of Friends and Sponsors of the University of Music and Performing Arts) in Frankfurt am Main.